Live from the Southern Command in sunny South Florida.

 As if what he was doing was making things better.

-You know, FDR didn't uh didn't end the depression.
+You know, FDR didn't end the Depression.

-He actually, through his policies, delayed the recovery from the depression.
+He actually, through his policies, delayed the recovery from the Depression.

 This is true.

-Well, you're trying to make a liberal believe that today.
+But you're trying to make a liberal believe that today.

 I try to get them to believe it.

-That's all you can do, too.
+It's all you can do, too.

-Well you I'm sorry, was there something else?
+Well, I'm sorry, was there something else?

-Oh no.
+Oh, no.

-We're talking at the same time.
+And we're talking at the same time.

 I might have spoken over you.